• Skip to primary navigation

 Please describe the process of making latte art.

 Start with cold milk and a cold pitcher always.
-Stretch the milk, only when it’s cold, and never warm.
+Stretch the milk, only when it’s cold and never warm.
 Once you feel the milk is at body temperature, tuck the wand and get a whirlpool going spinning clockwise.
 Once your milk is at 155 degrees, shut it off.

-Tap your pitcher on the counter a few times, bringing the microbubles to the top, presenting a nice layer of foam.
-Pull your shot, and an espresso with thick crema helps!
+Tap your pitcher on the counter a few times, bringing the microbubbles to the top, presenting a nice layer of foam.
+Pull your shot, and espresso with thick crema helps!
 Cut your shot before it turns white.
 Tap your pitcher once again giving it a swirl, to mix the steamed milk, and the foam together.
 Pour your shots right down the middle of your espresso, slowly, not breaking the crema.
 3 quarters the way up the cup, rock your pitcher back and forth while bringing it back slowly.
 Cut back across the top of your drink, creating the stem.
 Serve fresh and enjoy.

 Pouring Down the Middle